About Public Citizen's Global Trade Watch

 Fast Track was an extreme and rarely-used procedure that empowered executive branch negotiators, advised by large corporations, to bypass Congress and use “trade” agreements to rewrite policies, with sweeping impacts on our daily lives – from promoting job offshoring to undermining the safety of our food.
 As a candidate, President Obama said he would replace this anti-democratic process.
 But now he is asking Congress to grant him Fast Track’s extraordinary authority with the goal of railroading into effect two damaging agreements facing growing public opposition: the Trans-Pacific Partnership (TPP) and Trans-Atlantic Free Trade Agreement (TAFTA).
 Under the U.S. Constitution, Congress is supposed to write the laws and set trade policy.
 If Americans do not like the results, they change the Congress and the policies.
 And so it was for 200 years.
 But since the mid-1970s, Democratic and GOP presidents alike have tried to seize those congressional powers through Fast Track.
 Hatched by Richard Nixon and only used 16 times since, Fast Track ripped up vital checks and balances.
 It allowed presidents to “diplomatically legislate” a vast array of policies having nothing to do with trade to which all of our domestic laws must conform.
 The rules cannot be altered unless every country signing a “trade” agreement agrees.
 Fast Track was used to establish the most damaging of such pacts, including the North American Free Trade Agreement (NAFTA) and the World Trade Organization (WTO).
 But Fast Track is not needed to implement real trade agreements: hundreds of these have been enacted without resort to Fast Track.
 Congress refused to grant President Clinton Fast Track authority for six of his eight years in office.
 Since 2007, Congress has refused to authorize this extreme process.
 It can only go into effect if Congress explicitly votes to delegate away its constitutional authorities.
 To prevent further attacks via “trade” agreements on the safeguards protecting our economic well-being, health and environment, Congress must replace Fast Track with a new negotiating and approval process – one that can deliver international commercial agreements that work for the majority.
 To learn more, click here.

 The TPP is a massive “free trade” agreement currently being negotiated behind closed doors by officials from the United States and 11 other countries – Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore, and Vietnam.
 Although it is called a “free trade” agreement, the TPP is not mainly about trade.
 Of TPP’s 29 draft chapters, only five deal with traditional trade issues.
 One chapter would provide incentives to offshore jobs to low-wage countries.
 Many would impose limits on government policies that we rely on in our daily lives for safe food, a clean environment, and more.
 Our domestic federal, state and local policies would be required to comply with TPP rules.
 The TPP would even elevate individual foreign firms to equal status with sovereign nations, empowering them to privately enforce new rights and privileges, provided by the pact, by dragging governments to foreign tribunals to demand taxpayer compensation over policies that they claim undermine their expected future profits.
 In one fell swoop, the TPP could offshore millions of U.S. jobs, free Wall Street bankers from oversight, ban Buy American policies needed to create green jobs, decrease access to affordable medicine, flood the United States with unsafe food and products, curtail Internet freedom, and empower corporations to attack our environmental and health safeguards.
 We only know about the TPP’s threats thanks to leaks – the public is not allowed to see the draft TPP text.
 Even members of Congress, after being denied the text for years, are now only provided limited access.
 Meanwhile, more than 600 official corporate “trade advisors” have special access.
-The TPP has been under negotiation for five years, and the Obama administration wants to sign the deal by the end of 2013.
+The TPP has been under negotiation for five years, and the Obama administration wants to sign the deal by early 2014.
 Opposition to the TPP is growing in many of the countries involved.
 To learn more, click here.

 The safety standards on which we rely daily for our food, medicines and cars.
 The energy and climate policies needed to save our planet.
 The new financial regulations designed to prevent banks from gambling with our money and creating another crisis.
 These are policies we want to be determined in open, democratic venues where we have a say.
 But a group of the largest U.S. and European banks, agribusinesses, pharmaceutical corporations and other powerful industry groups want to rewrite these safeguards behind closed doors.
 For over a decade, they have pushed for a new U.S. “trade” deal with Europe called TAFTA.
 U.S. and EU officials launched TAFTA negotiations in July 2013 and want to conclude the deal by the end of 2014.
 The Obama administration has made clear that TAFTA will not primarily target trade, but “behind-the-border” policies such as health, environmental and financial protections.
 U.S. and EU corporations call these safeguards on which we all rely “trade irritants,” and have asked that they be rolled back via TAFTA.
 Incredibly, Obama administration officials, and their European counterparts, have also proposed that TAFTA include extreme investor privileges that would empower the thousands of EU corporations with U.S. subsidiaries (and vice versa) to attack domestic health, environmental and financial safeguards that they see as inhibiting “expected future profits.”
 To learn more, click here.